puneetkakkar/mt-microservices-arch/README.md

 ### Core Architecture

 - **🏗️ Monorepo Structure**: Built with Nx for efficient development and build processes
-- **🔍 Service Discovery**: Automatic service registration and discovery using Consul
+- **🔍 Service Discovery**: Automatic service registration and discovery using Consul or ZooKeeper
 - **⚖️ Load Balancing**: Intelligent load balancing with configurable strategies
 - **🔄 Dynamic Scaling**: Support for multiple instances of the same service with dynamic port allocation
 - **🌐 HTTP Client**: Declarative HTTP service clients with automatic service resolution